5 JavaScript Priority Levels and How to Use Them

 </html>

-2: Inject after DOMContentLoaded
+1: Inject after DOMContentLoaded

 By injecting the script after the DOMContentLoaded event, you ensure the script starts downloading directly after the HTML has been fully parsed.
 This allows discoverable resources, such as images and fonts, to take precedence.
-This method provides a balance: the script begins loading early enough to avoid delays in functionality but doesn’t compete with early resources that are crucial to initial page rendering.
+This method provides a balance: the script begins loading early enough to avoid delays in functionality but does not compete with early resources that are crucial to initial page rendering.

-3: place at the bottom of the page
+2: Place at the bottom of the page

-This classic technique defers script loading until after the browser has processed the entire document and achieves roughly the same result as technique.
-The only difference is that technique 2 skips your browsers preload scanner while this technique does not.
-The preload scanner is a lightweight quick scanner that your browser uses to quickly identify and enqueue critical resources.Skipping the preload scanner might be a good idea if there is a possibility of lazy loaded images in the viewport while using the preload scanner will speed up loading for this script.
+This classic technique defers script loading until after the browser has processed the entire document and achieves roughly the same result as technique 1.
+The only difference is that technique 1 skips your browser's preload scanner while this technique does not.
+The preload scanner is a lightweight quick scanner that your browser uses to quickly identify and enqueue critical resources.
+Skipping the preload scanner might be a good idea if there is a possibility of lazy loaded images in the viewport, while using the preload scanner will speed up loading for this script.

 4. Nice-to-Have Scripts

 These scripts enhance the user experience but are not required for the site to function.
 Examples include chat widgets, customer feedback popups, or optional animations.
-While beneficial, they should not interfere with the primary user experience.

 Here is a working example: